nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :information_source: Both the inputs of mode and date are compulsory.

-Example: `schedule view mode/weekly date/02/11/2020` Shows the schedule of classes in the week of 2nd November 2020.
+Example: `schedule mode/weekly date/02/11/2020` Shows the schedule of classes in the week of 2nd November 2020.

 #### 3.4.2 Toggling between academic and administrative details: `toggle` (By: Hogan)